Who are the men that pick for scraps amongst the ruins at the end of history?

 All right.

-And then he says, It's at that point that I discovered natural bodybuilding.
+And then he says, it's at that point that I discovered natural bodybuilding.

 Even though his mum is a natural bodybuilder.

-So your mum, you grew up around this, but you'd never heard of this particular type of bodybuilding until you just happened to not receive steroids in the post.
+I don't think any sense makes no sense whatsoever so your mum you grew up around this but you'd never heard of this particular type of bodybuilding until you just happened to not receive steroids That's as far as I'm going to go with that.

 Of course, he gets dogpiled.

-Greg Dusset obviously comes out defending him.
+Greg Doucet obviously comes out defending him.

-He's actually defending this and saying, no, no, these guys are completely natural.
+He's actually defending this and saying, No, no, these guys are completely natural.

 That's what he sounds like.

-And then he's pretty accurate.
+And then he's pretty aggressive.

 He actually does.

-Addressing the controversy.
+Addressing the Controversy.

-Now, I watched this, and again, instead of actually addressing what people were annoyed about, the fact that he ignored all of the signs of these guys being on steroids, mainly to do with the terrible technique that they show when training,
+Now I watched this and again, instead of actually addressing what people were annoyed about, the fact that he ignored all of the signs of these guys being on steroids, mainly to do with the terrible technique that they show when training,

-Even though he was talking about in the 1950s, how there were a load of bodybuilders who he doesn't explain how he got these figures, surpassed that FFMI in the first place.
+tend to be able to get an FFMI above this, and these guys that I'm talking about aren't above this, so therefore it's more likely that they're not on steroids, even though he was talking about in the 1950s how there were a load of bodybuilders who, he doesn't explain how he got these figures, surpassed that FFMI in the first place.

 But there's something even more insidious about this.

-And I would say, be careful of the kind of people that you take fitness and nutritional advice from on the internet.
+And I would say be careful of the kind of people that you take fitness and nutritional advice from on the internet.

-Is that Jeff Nippard basically outs himself as willing to lie potentially or naively destroy his credibility going to bat for these guys?
+Is that Jeff Nippard basically outs himself as willing to lie potentially or naively destroy his credibility going to bat for these guys.

 Well, what was he doing during lockdowns?